 after some friendly arguing, tyson gave up on me and decided to record ominous sounds in place of vocals. he played with a screw on the ground. he played with the padlock on the door. he made weird noises with his pager, making the strings on gord’s bass vibrate. he whispered a little bit of gibberish. he threw a beer bottle on the ground three times before it broke.

-one night he brought along his 4-track tape recorder to dump a few things onto the mixer to serve as segues between songs. the most interesting of these was something that sounded like two different psychotic televangelists talking over each another, one in each stereo channel, before the whole thing degenerated into nightmarish sound collage.
+one night he brought along his 4-track tape recorder to dump a few things onto the mixer to serve as segues between songs. the most interesting of these was something that sounded like two different psychotic televangelists talking over each other, one in each stereo channel, before the whole thing degenerated into nightmarish sound collage.

-i’ve tried once or twice over the years to find the source of those recordings with the help of the internet, to no avail. my best guess: tyson caught this stuff on television early in the morning or late at night, held a microphone up to the speaker, and manipulated it after the fact.
+i’ve tried once or twice over the years to track down the source of those recordings with the help of the internet, to no avail. my best guess: tyson caught this stuff on television early in the morning or late at night, held a microphone up to the speaker, and manipulated it after the fact.

-in some ways these songs are much closer to typical death metal territory than what tyson would go on to do with other bands like blindly i follow, cleansed by fire, closed casket funeral, the burial surface, and the apex (and however many others there were…dude was in a lot of bands). i don’t think there are any crazy-tricky time signatures, though there are some cool off-kilter breakdowns (one of them in 6/8), and at least one bit in 3/4. there’s a surprising amount of melody in some of the songs, with some passages of clean guitar and guitar harmonies, and gord plays a few things on the bass that sound like they belong in GWD songs — something that wasn’t lost on tyson.
+in some ways these songs are much closer to typical death metal territory than what tyson would go on to do with other bands like blindly i follow, cleansed by fire, closed casket funeral, the burial surface, and the apex (and however many others there were…dude was in a lot of bands). i don’t think there are any crazy-tricky time signatures, though there are some cool off-kilter breakdowns (one of them in 6/8), and at least one part of a song that slips into 3/4 time. there’s a surprising amount of melody in some of the songs, with some passages of clean guitar and guitar harmonies, and gord plays a few things on the bass that sound like they belong in GWD songs — something that wasn’t lost on tyson.

-brandon again does a rock solid job on the drums, and i still can’t believe i got that kit of his to sound as good as i did. gord was always a solid bassist in any genre, and he throws in some nice unexpected runs here and there. and while tyson would go on to carve out a well-deserved reputation as one of the best heavy drummers around, i think he held his own as a guitarist. there’s an impressive balance between dissonance and melody in these songs, and some really original riffs from him.
+brandon again does a rock solid job on the drums, and i still can’t believe i got that kit of his to sound as good as i did. gord was always a great bassist in any genre, and he throws in some nice unexpected runs here and there. and while tyson would go on to carve out a well-deserved reputation as one of the best heavy drummers around, i think he was underrated as a guitarist. there’s an impressive balance between dissonance and melody in these songs, and some really original riffs from him.

-the overall master volume is a little quiet compared to commercial releases in the genre. other than that, i think i did a pretty good job with the recording, especially considering what i had to work with at the time: no more than four microphones (nothing better than a few shure SM57s and an SM58), crummy art preamps, an aphex opto-compressor, and the roland VS-1680 digital mixer i still record with today.
+the overall master volume is quiet compared to recent commercial releases in the genre. other than that, i think i did a pretty good job with the recording, especially considering what i had to work with at the time: nothing but some dynamic microphones (a few shure SM57s and an SM58), crummy art preamps, an aphex opto-compressor, and the roland VS-1680 digital mixer i still record with today.